rhysd/vim-grammarous/README.md

 vim-grammarous is a powerful grammar checker for Vim.
 Simply do `:GrammarousCheck` to see the powerful checking.
 This plugin automatically downloads [LanguageTool](https://www.languagetool.org/), which requires Java 8+.

 This plugin can use job feature on Vim8+ or Neovim.
-It enables asynchronous command execution so you need not to wait until the check has been done on Vim8+ or Neovim.
+It enables asynchronous command execution so you don't need to wait until the check has been done on Vim8+ or Neovim.

 ## Commands